UpscalePilot/Countdown/README.md

-# Countdown
-A program that solves the math puzzle in the British TV show Countdown
+# Program to calculate the numbers puzzle from the British TV Show Countdown

+## To install use
+make

+## To run program use
+make run    OR      ./countdown

+## To remove all .o files
+make clean